pinting/SuspiciousKeePassMini/README.md

 I have create a new repo on Github, because the original Github project was setting to read only, and i can´t support the original Software development.

 *New
+- Extract icons from Website to use as Customicons (Jan 2022)
+- iCloud Sync Support (Jan.
+2022)
 - Webdav Protocol Support with a Sync on demand (Dez.
-2022)
+2021)
 - IOS Autofill Credential Provider Support (June 2021)
 - Support for KDBx Version 4 (Mar.
 2021)
 - IOS Darkmode Support (Aug.
 2020)